Hermetic High Vacuum Seal

 Base oil: Hydrocarbon

 Base oil: Perfluorinated Polyether

 Principles of Operation-Ferrofluid Vacuum Feedthrough

 A ferrofluid style rotary seal vacuum feedthrough uses the response of a magnetic fluid with an applied magnetic field.
 Rotary seal components include a ferrofluid, permanent magnet, two pole pieces and a magnetically permeable shaft.
-The magnetic circuit, employs a stationary pole pieces and the rotating shaft, concentrates magnetic flux in the radial gap under each pole piece.
+The magnetic circuit employs stationary pole pieces and the rotating shaft to concentrate the magnetic flux in the radial gap under each pole piece.
 When the ferrofluid is applied to this radial gap, it takes the shape of a liquid O-ring and produces a hermetic vacuum seal.
 Ferrofluidic vacuum rotary seal feedthroughs use fabricated multiple rings or grooves with ferrofluid locating in stages formed by grooves machined into either the shaft or pole pieces.
-Typically each single stage or grove can sustain a pressure differential of 0.2 atmospheres (200 mbar).
+Typically each single stage or groove can sustain a pressure differential of 0.2 atmospheres (200 mbar).
 The total vacuum pressure achieved is the sum of all the differential pressures provided by the grooves.